Skip to main content

 Live United Movement

-United Way leads a community-wide movement to improve access to education, income and health.
-We bring together individual change-seekers, corporate partners and local organizations from across North Texas to drive meaningful change through volunteer and advocacy opportunities, employee engagement, Giving Society membership and more.
+United Way unites the community to improve access to education, income and health.
+As we prepare for our second century of impact, the Live United movement brings together individual change- seekers, corporate partners and local organizations from across North Texas.
+United, we create meaningful change through employee engagement, volunteer and advocacy opportunities, Giving Society membership and more.

 Steven Williams